Homemade Chili Seasoning Mix

 Store in a tightly sealed container and give the mix a stir each time before using.

-Only basic pantry spices are needed to make this versatile chili seasoning, with chili powder and cumin making up the base of the blend.
+Chili Seasoning ingredients include simple basic pantry spices, with chili powder and cumin making up the base of the blend.
 Garlic powder, onion powder, paprika, oregano, salt, and pepper round out the ingredients.
 Cayenne pepper is also a great addition if you like a spicier chili seasoning.
 I love the taste of smoked paprika in this recipe, but regular paprika works well too.

 How to Make Chili Seasoning Mix